 All services had 3-year service plans from 2009/10 to 2011/12 which had clear links to the corporate priorities of the previous Corporate Strategic Plan.
 The Council's restructure of 2012/13 led to agreement that there would be a 1-year period of consolidation prior to working up reconfigured service plans for the new structure from 2013/14 onwards.
-Corporate Services and Orkney Health and Care did develop business plans for 2012/13 which continued to include Corporate Strategic Plan priorities where appropriate.
-Draft Service Plans for 2013/14 to 2015/16 were presented for approval to the June 2013 cycle of meetings for all Council services.
+Corporate Services and Orkney Health and Care developed business plans for 2012/13 which continued to include Corporate Strategic Plan priorities where appropriate.
+Service Plans for 2013/14 to 2015/16 were approved at Policy and Resources Committee in June 2013 for all Council services.

 Council Plan targets and actions are reported to the Corporate Management Team and Policy and Resources Committee every 6 months.
 Performance reports from all Services are reported to their respective management teams and service committees on a 6 monthly basis.
+Following the introduction in 2013/14 of Aspireview, the electronic performance monitoring system, reporting on the Council Plan targets will move to quarterly in 2014/15.

-The draft Risk Management Policy and Strategy 2012-2014 and the Corporate Risk Register were considered by the Policy and Resources Committee in September 2012.
-The Monitoring and Audit Committee reviewed the adequacy and effectiveness of the risk management strategy and associated procedures in November 2012.
+The Risk Management Policy and Strategy 2012-2014 and the Corporate Risk Register were considered by the Policy and Resources Committee in September 2012.
+The Monitoring and Audit Committee reviewed the adequacy and effectiveness of the risk management strategy and associated procedures in November